Back Injury Compensation Claims – Back Injury at Work & Back Injury after Car Accident – Back Injury Workers

 Common symptoms and GP diagnoses for back injury claims may include: lower back pain, lower back spasms, back muscle pain, lower back sprain, pinched nerve in lower back (nerve impingement), disc protrusions (which can explain back disc pain, herniated discs, spinal cord injuries.)

 Back Injury Compensation Claims

 Please be aware that there may be more than one back injury compensations claim options available for you.
 For instance a person who is in a work related not at fault car accident will have workers compensation rights and third party motor vehicle accident rights.
-If this is the situation you are in, it is important to be strategic and focus on optimise your compensation payouts.
+If this is the situation you are in, it is important to be strategic and focus on optimising your compensation payouts.
 If you are unclear of about the best way to approach your injury compensation claim, please contact Foyle Legal for your no obligation consultation.